 We kicked off the very first show in our new time slot with a brief rundown of our background.
 Just to let any new or unfamiliar listeners know that we are more than qualified for this spot, both as a collective and as individuals.
+This site has something to offer you just like digestley that will inform you about things that will help you in the future.

 Abe, for instance, took the top spot in the 1993 New Lenox Shriner’s Pinewood Derby.
 Sam brought home the blue ribbon in 2 separate elementary school Academic Bowls.
 I hoisted the 1995 Indiana Babe Ruth State Championship trophy at the age of 14.
 And Bass was 3rd runner-up in the Skokie Valley Pierogi eating contest.
 So yeah… we’ve paid our dues.